-Table 6.1.
+Table 2.
 Parameters available in databases.conf

-Engine-related DatabaseGrowthIncrement DeadlockTimeout DefaultDbCachePages EventMemSize FileSystemCacheThreshold ExternalFileAccess GCPolicy LockAcquireSpins LockHashSlots LockMemSize MaxUnflushedWrites MaxUnflushedWriteTime SecurityDatabase UserManager WireCompression WireCrypt WireCryptPlugin Client-related Some parameters can be configured at the client connection via the DPB/SPB, as an alternative to configuring them in databases. conf.
-Please refer back to Scope of Parameters at the beginning of this chapter to understand these differences.
-AuthClient Providers The following parameters can be co the following parameters can be configured ONLY via the DPB/SPB ConnectionTimeout DummyPacketInterval IpcName RemoteAuxPort RemotePipeName RemoteServiceName RemoteServicePort TCPNoNagle
+Engine-related DatabaseGrowthIncrement DeadlockTimeout DefaultDbCachePages EventMemSize FileSystemCacheThreshold ExternalFileAccess GCPolicy LockAcquireSpins LockHashSlots LockMemSize MaxUnflushedWrites MaxUnflushedWriteTime SecurityDatabase UserManager WireCompression WireCrypt WireCryptPlugin Client-related Some parameters can be configured at the client connection via the DPB/SPB, as an alternative to configuring them in databases.conf. to Scope of Parameters at the beginning of this chapter to understand these differences.
+AuthClient Providers The following parameters can be configured only via the DPB/SPB ConnectionTimeout DummyPacketInterval IpcName RemoteAuxPort RemotePipeName RemoteServiceName RemoteServicePort TCPNoNagle